-Undergraduate applications for Trimester/Semester 1 2019 close Tuesday 8 January 2019 5pm.
+Undergraduate Bachelor applications close Tuesday 8 January 2019 5pm.

 Various options for support are available:

 - $10,000 per year for the normal duration of your course or